thingsym/custom-post-type-rewrite/README.md

 * author-based
 * front

+Note: Regarding has_archive and rewrite in $args of Parameters, the priority of the rewrite rule conforms to register_post_type().

 ## How do I use it?

 1. Download and unzip files.
 Or install Custom Post Type Rewrite plugin using the WordPress plugin installer.
 In that case, skip 2.